 Although Bermuda has not put in place equivalent support schemes such as furloughing in the United Kingdom (save for the Bermudian Covid-19 unemployment benefit), that is not an indication that the economy of the country has been unaffected by the pandemic.
+Indeed, temporary unemployment benefits afforded by the Public Treasury (Administration and Payments) (Temporary Unemployment Benefit) Regulations 2020 until 30 June 2020 underscores the economic effect that the pandemic has had on some Bermudians.
 In particular, any industry linked to tourism or travel has necessarily been hardest hit, and a number of Bermudians rely upon jobs in those sectors.